basp/nanibot/README.md

 the length of *S*.

 Now we'll end up with a bunch of random tokens in *S* which we basically can just return, join and use as some jibberish.
+Below is the code in *pseudo* Erlang.
 ```
 S = [].                                 % 1
 K = {A, B} = memory:get_random_key().   % 1